opencast/opencast/docs/guides/admin/docs/configuration/basic.md

 should think about this setting carefully.

 Second, adjust the binding address in `org.ops4j.pax.web.cfg`.
 The binding address can be set to `0.0.0.0` for general network access.

-The property to modify in `org.ops4j.pax.web.cfg` is:
+The property to modify is:

     org.ops4j.pax.web.listening.addresses=127.0.0.1